 6.51.1 Applicability to language

+The vulnerability as described in TR 24772-1 clause 6.51 applies to C++.

-The C pre-processor allows the use of macros that are text-replaced before compilation.
+The C++ pre-processor allows the use of macros that are text-replaced before compilation.

 Function-like macros look similar to functions but have different semantics.
 Because the arguments are text-replaced, expressions passed to a function-like macro may be evaluated multiple times.
-This can result in unintended and undefined behaviour if the arguments have side effects or are pre-processor directives as described by C §6.10 [1].
-Additionally, the arguments and body of function-like macros should be fully parenthesized to avoid unintended and undefined behaviour [2].
+This can result in unintended and undefined behaviour if the arguments have side effects or are pre-processor directives.
+Additionally, the arguments and body of function-like macros should be fully parenthesized to avoid unintended and undefined behaviour.

-The following code example demonstrates undefined behaviour when a function-like macro is called with arguments that have side-effects (in this case, the increment operator) [2]:
+The following code example demonstrates undefined behaviour when a function-like macro is called with arguments that have side-effects (in this case, the increment operator) .